Today’s special guests are Sean Williams, Marianne de Pierres, John Birmingham and Meg Mundell.

 How does playing in someone else’s sandbox affect your writing?
 (For example, Sean Williams with Star Wars and Doctor Who, John Birmingham with Emberverse.)

-How is the emotional resonance of place constructed?
+How do you construct the emotional resonance of a place?

 Impact of imagined near-future technologies on how we write place.